kalki/RoboND-Rover-Project/report.md

 1. Rover simulator is run in 800 x 600 resolution with good quality.
 FPS is about 30.
 2. No ground truth data used in any decision.
-3. Original code including `driver_rover.py`, `supproting_functions.py` and `preception.py` are reformated to remove
+3. Original code including `driver_rover.py`, `supproting_functions.py` and `preception.py` are re-formatted to remove
     warning message in PyCharm IDE.
-4. All `print()` are commeted out to reduce output in console.
-Code only print mode siwtch information in console.
+4. All `print()` are commented out to reduce output in console.
+Code only print mode switch information in console.
 5.  `close()` method for PIL is added into `driver_rover.py` and `supproting_functions.py` to prevent resource leak.
 6.  `temp_worldmap` is added in `RoverState` in `driver_rover.py` to keep raw data of world map.

 ### Result ###

 Current code usually can explorer entire map by following the edge.
-Final score is usualy mapped 80% with 90% fidelity.
+Final score is usually mapped 80% with 90% fidelity.
-Rover usually can pick up at least hald rocks and more.
-After map explored, rover will go back to map coords (100, 90).
+Rover usually can pick up at least half rocks and more.
+After map explored, rover will go back to map coord (100, 90).

-Code has been tested and uploaded to git hub and can be found [here](https://github.com/kalki/RoboND-Rover-Project/tree/master/code).
+Code has been tested and uploaded to github and can be found [here](https://github.com/kalki/RoboND-Rover-Project/tree/master/code).

 Original files:
 *   `decision.py`: update control loop
 *   `drive_rover.py`: minor change to re-format, close resource, add temp world map
 *   `supporting_functions.py`: minot change to re-format, close resource
-*   `perception.py`: updated to d vision transform, color threshold, world coords transform and update world map
+*   `perception.py`: updated to d vision transform, color threshold, world coord transform and update world map

 New files:
 *   `rover_controller.py`: to define behavior of rover control in functions, to reuse them in control loop.
 *   `rover_status.py`: to define logic to detect rover status, like moving status, vision.
-*   `path_finder.py`: logic to find path on a navigatable map fro rover to a point.
+*   `path_finder.py`: logic to find path on a navigable map fro rover to a point.
 *   `rock_locator.py`: to define logic to detect rock from rover vision.
 *   `navigatable_area.py`: to define areas in rover vision.
 Use to decide direction and brake.
 *   `rectangle.py`: utility class

-A video file recorded a single round pf Rover Simulator test has been uploaded to git hhub.
+A video file recorded a single round of Rover Simulator test has been uploaded to github.
 This round took about 13 minutes and pick up 3 rock (5 rocks is found).

 ![End of video][a_image1]